A modular functor from state sums for finite tensor categories and their bimodules: Introduction

 A comprehensive algebraic theory calls for an organizing principle.
 Indeed, modular functors should provide such a principle.
+(For the precise notion of modular functor we are using in this paper, see Definition \ref{def:modularfunctor}.)
 This is not surprising; many algebraic theories turn out to have organizing principles that can be expressed in terms of geometric structure.
 For instance, when working with associative algebras it is helpful to be aware of aspects of rooted trees, while the theory of Frobenius algebras becomes very transparent in the light of two-dimensional oriented topological field theory.
 In a similar vein, for categorified representation theory it is commonly agreed that variants of extended three-dimensional topological field theories based on state-sum constructions should play a role.
 For our purposes, we have an (extended) topological field theory or -- for more general input data that are not required to be semisimple -- a modular functor in mind that is set up at the level of bicategories: it assigns to one-dimensional structures categories, to two-dimensional structures functors, and to elements of mapping class groups natural transformations.
 Such topological field theories or modular functors are of intrinsic mathematical interest and have at the same time a lot of applications, ranging from physics to computer science.

-On the other hand, the standard approach to state-sum constructions, as pioneered by Turaev-Viro \cite{tuvi} and Barrett-Westbury \cite{bawe2}, is unsatisfactory when it comes to ``explaining'' categorified algebra: \Itemize
+On the other hand, the standard approach to state-sum constructions, as pioneered by Turaev--Viro \cite{tuvi} and Barrett--Westbury \cite{bawe2}, is unsatisfactory when it comes to ``explaining'' categorified algebra: \Itemize

-\item The Turaev-Viro-Barrett-Westbury construction is based on fusion categories that are pivotal (and even spherical).
+\item The Turaev--Viro--Barrett--Westbury construction is based on fusion categories that are pivotal (and even spherical).
 In contrast, various non-trivial aspects of categorified representation theory do not require a pivotal structure, which should therefore better be treated as an additional feature.
 (This point of view is also advocated in \cite{doSs3}.)

-\item Turaev-Viro theory based on a fusion category $\cala$ assigns to a circle the Drinfeld center $\calz(\cala)$.
+\item Turaev--Viro theory based on a fusion category $\cala$ assigns to a circle the Drinfeld center $\calz(\cala)$.
 The fusion category $\cala$ itself, on the other hand, is effectively invisible, in the sense that Morita equivalent spherical fusion categories give the same extended topological field theory at the bicategorical level.

 \item As already pointed out, much of categorified representation theory works beyond the realm of fusion categories, for the larger class of finite tensor categories which enjoy analogous finiteness properties as fusion categories, but are not necessarily semisimple. \end{itemize}